 - Have your own set of any utensils and cookware you will be using: plate, bowl, silverware, skillet, spatula, cutting board, etc. Also have a couple of Tupperware-type containers for storing leftovers.
 Choose a notable color that’s different from anything your roommate might have, and/or write your name and “Gluten-Free” on top.

 - Keep all these food storage, prep, and eating supplies in a closable storage container.
 Store this container on the top shelf of a cupboard or pantry, and away from any gluten-containing foods or crumbs.

 - Clarify with your roommate which half of the fridge or pantry will be for who.
 Label your shelf “Gluten-Free.”
-The more you can keep your items isolated, the less chance of error or cross-contamination.
+The more you can keep your items isolated, the less chance of error or cross-contact.
 If the fridge is big enough, it’s best to have your GF items in the upper section, to prevent risk of gluten-containing spills or crumbs falling onto your items.

 - If you’re going to have condiments in your fridge (mustard, mayo, ketchup), use squeezable versions.
 That way there is no risk of double-dipping utensils.
 Make sure others know not to touch the tips of squeeze bottles to their gluten-containing bread.

-Using a common, shared kitchen.
+Using a common, shared kitchen